coachCindy/cindydk-6cf1b/content/pages/index.md

     subtitle: What I do
     features:
       - title: 1-1 Conversations
-        subtitle: Unsure about your needs or possibilities?
+        subtitle: Unsure about your possibilities?
         content: >
           If you're not quite sure how much coaching you want or need - this is the place to start.
 We can always customize a deal that suits you and